Samu01Tech/riassunti-uni/Cybersecurity/Privacy and GDPR.md

 ### Federation via Out-of-Band Account Linking

-With this method, the identinty of a user on the IP s hard linked to the Indentity on the SP an the association may be performed without SAML.
-Basically the IP pass in the `Response` information about the user. **No privacy is provided**, and it is thee standard way of performing identity federation.
+With this method, the Identity of a user on the IP is hard linked to the Indentity on the SP an the association may be performed without SAML.
+Basically the IP pass in the `Response` information about the user. **No privacy is provided**, and it is the standard way of performing identity federation.

 ### Federation via Persistent Pseudonym Identifiers